adamhinton/web-sprint-challenge-single-page-applications/README.md

 # Single Page Applications Sprint Challenge

-**Read these instructions carefully.
+**Readsss these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**
 **READ ALL INSTRUCTIONS BEFORE REACHING OUT TO ASK A QUESTION!!**
 (that above part was because the FAQs section answers 75% of questions)